cbreenmachine/UNC_Science_Expo_2018/README.md

 - [Jenny Chen](https://www.linkedin.com/in/jenny-chen-7b4a569b/)
 - [Andrew Nobel](http://nobel.web.unc.edu/)

-with support from the [Statistics and Operations Research Department](https://stat-or.unc.edu/), The National Science Foundation, UNC Willis-Hanes Fund and The Vicki and David Craver Fund for Faculty Leadership.
+with support from the [Statistics and Operations Research Department](https://stat-or.unc.edu/), the National Science Foundation, the UNC Willis-Hanes Fund and the Vicki and David Craver Fund for Faculty Leadership.

 ### This repository